milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 Emi: "Wow, it looks so legit!
 I can't believe you guys made this, considering all that happened in the kitchen!"

-Akira: "Glad to hear.
+Akira: "Glad to hear that.
 Let's have a taste and hope it's as good as it looks."

 Emi: "Thank you for the meal!"